lcalisto/workshop-spatial-graphql/README.md

   --schema app_public
 ```

+This will generate a minimal schema, since we are omitting the NodePlugin, with advanced filter mechanism and postgis support given by the added plugins from above.

 Please check the official docs for more information on how to use the CLI, https://www.graphile.org/postgraphile/usage-cli/

 After auth: https://www.graphile.org/postgraphile/security/